-Steven Daverson (Northampton, UK, 1985) is an alumnus of the Royal Northern College of Music, Manchester, and the Royal College of Music, London, studying under David Horne, Jonathan Cole and Mark-Anthony Turnage.
-He also attended the Britten-Pears Young Artists course in Aldeburgh as well as the Summer Courses in Darmstadt, the Impuls Academy in Graz, and IRCAM in Paris, receiving tuition from Pierluigi Billone, Chaya Czernowin, Brian Ferneyhough, Beat Furrer, Oliver Knussen, Magnus Lindberg, Brice Pauset, Enno Poppe, and Rebecca Saunders, among others.
+He received his doctorate in composition from the Royal College of Music (RCM) in London, studying under Jonathan Cole as an AHRC scholar, and additional postgraduate tuition from Mark-Anthony Turnage.
+Previously he studied at the Royal Northern College of Music (RNCM), Manchester, with David Horne.
+Steven also attended the Britten-Pears Young Artists Course in Aldeburgh, the Darmstadt Ferienkurse, Impuls Academy (Graz), and IRCAM (Paris), receiving tuition from Billone, Chaya Czernowin, Brian Ferneyhough, Beat Furrer, Oliver Knussen, Magnus Lindberg, Brice Pauset, Enno Poppe, and Rebecca Saunders, among others.

 He has previously taught at the RCM, Brunel University, and City University London.
 Steven is a Supervisory Tutor at the University of Cambridge, and returned to the RNCM in 2018 as Tutor in Composition.

 This text was updated in April 2020.
 For the most recent version, please contact Steven directly.